maratbn/RainbowPayPress/rainbowpaypress/readme.txt

   JavaScript logic, running in the buyer's browser.
 For this reason, JavaScript needs to be enabled in the buyer's browser.

+  Plugin relies on special server-side PHP library stripe-php to communicate with the Stripe servers to direct them to charge credit cards.
+This PHP library in turn relies on PHP cURL support enabled on the server.
+The plugin will check if this support is enabled, and will issue admin dashboard notification if it is not, which will also give advise on how to enable it.

   If website administrators wish to enable automatic email notifications, they would need to insure that a Mail Transfer Agent (MTA) is properly configured on their website server.
 Even when the MTA is properly configured, the